-Entering a number in the Clone box will clone the line across an axis for one clone, or across a point for two or more clones.
+Entering a number in the Clone box will create clones of the line.
+The direction and format of the clones depend on the type of clone selected.
 The Cloning Handle will be placed in the center of the field and can be moved or rotated to reposition the cloned lines.